Benito Mussolini

-In late April 1945, in the wake of near total defeat, Mussolini and his mistress Clara Petacci attempted to flee to Switzerland, but both were captured by Italian communist partisans and summarily executed by firing squad on 28 April 1945 near Lake Como.
-The bodies of Mussolini and his mistress were then taken to Milan, where they were hung upside down at a service station to publicly confirm their demise.
+The wars of the 1930s cost Italy enormous resources, leaving it unprepared for the Second World War; Mussolini initially declared Italy's non-belligerence.
+However, in June 1940, believing Allied defeat imminent, he joined the war on Germany's side, to share the spoils.
+After the tide turned, and the Allied invasion of Sicily, King Victor Emmanuel III dismissed Mussolini as head of government and placed him in custody in July 1943.
+After the king agreed to an armistice with the Allies in September 1943, Mussolini was rescued by Germany in the Gran Sasso raid.
+Adolf Hitler made Mussolini the figurehead of a puppet state in German-occupied north Italy, the Italian Social Republic, which served as a collaborationist regime of the Germans.
+With Allied victory imminent, Mussolini and mistress Clara Petacci attempted to flee to Switzerland, but were captured by communist partisans and executed on 28 April 1945.

 Early life

-Mussolini was born on 29 July 1883 in Dovia di Predappio, a small town in the province of Forlì in Romagna.
-Later, during the Fascist era, Predappio was dubbed "Duce's town" and Forlì was called "Duce's city", with pilgrims going to Predappio and Forlì to see the birthplace of Mussolini.
+Benito Amilcare Andrea Mussolini was born on 29 July 1883 in Dovia di Predappio, a small town in the province of Forlì in Romagna.
+During the Fascist era, Predappio was dubbed "Duce's town" and Forlì was called "Duce's city", with pilgrims going to Predappio and Forlì to see the birthplace of Mussolini.

 Benito Mussolini's father, Alessandro Mussolini, was a blacksmith and a socialist, while his mother, Rosa (née Maltoni), was a devout Catholic schoolteacher.
 Given his father's political leanings, Mussolini was named Benito after liberal Mexican president Benito Juárez, while his middle names, Andrea and Amilcare, were for Italian socialists Andrea Costa and Amilcare Cipriani.
-In return the mother obtained that he be baptised at birth.
-Benito was the eldest of his parents' three children.
-His siblings Arnaldo and Edvige followed.
+In return his mother required that he be baptised at birth.
+Benito was followed by his siblings Arnaldo and Edvige.
+Mussolini's family was of comparatively humble status, and fascist biographers frequently emphasized that the dictator had "come from the people".
+Nevertheless, the family did not belong to the lowest social stratum, and Benito's father played a prominent role in regional politics, at one point holding the office of deputy mayor of Predappio.

-As a young boy, Mussolini would spend some time helping his father in his smithy.
-Mussolini's early political views were strongly influenced by his father, who idolized 19th-century Italian nationalist figures with humanist tendencies such as Carlo Pisacane, Giuseppe Mazzini, and Giuseppe Garibaldi.
+As a young boy, Mussolini helped his father in his smithy.
+Mussolini's early political views were strongly influenced by his father, who idolised 19th-century Italian nationalist figures with humanist tendencies such as Carlo Pisacane, Giuseppe Mazzini, and Giuseppe Garibaldi.
 His father's political outlook combined views of anarchist figures such as Carlo Cafiero and Mikhail Bakunin, the military authoritarianism of Garibaldi, and the nationalism of Mazzini.
 In 1902, at the anniversary of Garibaldi's death, Mussolini made a public speech in praise of the republican nationalist.

-Mussolini was sent to a boarding school in Faenza run by Salesian monks.
-Despite being shy, he often clashed with teachers and fellow boarders due to his proud, grumpy, and violent behavior.
+Mussolini was sent to a boarding school in Faenza run by Salesians.
+Despite being shy, he often clashed with teachers and fellow boarders due to his proud, grumpy, and violent behaviour.
 During an argument, he injured a classmate with a penknife and was severely punished.
 After joining a new non-religious school in Forlimpopoli, Mussolini achieved good grades, was appreciated by his teachers despite his violent character, and qualified as an elementary schoolmaster in July 1901.